RZB1414/api-Yield/README.md

 After struggling to find an app that could manage my international finances the way I needed,
 I decided to build my own tailored solution — and that’s how this project started.

+## 🔐 Data Security

+The API was designed with data protection in mind.
+All sensitive information is **encrypted before being stored** in the MongoDB database,
+ensuring privacy, integrity, and compliance with best practices.

 ---

 ![Status](https://img.shields.io/badge/status-in%20development-yellow)